darlose04/Stats-App/README.md

     - Was able to get every player loaded into the database and linked to the website.
 Having trouble properly formatting the tables on the hitters and pitchers pages.
     -Also would like to sort the player images alphabetically and/or by position.
-    -Also need to add player positions to the database
+    -Also need to add player positions to the database -Try creating two different schemas and mongoose models -Also try using an if statement checking for pitchers or hitters in the ejs files